-By Dennis Brooks Diversion Books Pitch available for Scripted Television
+By Dennis Brooks Diversion Books

-DENNIS BROOKS One morning in Mountain City, Tennessee, a young couple were found dead in their home.
+One morning in Mountain City, Tennessee, a young couple were found dead in their home.
 Shot through their heads.
 The woman died holding in her arms her baby son, who was still alive.
 The mother was wearing pajamas.
 The bullet that killed her lay in the baby's bouncy seat.